-Don’t worry about spending equal time on all of these—focus on what you’re most passionate about!
-As we mention in our PreMed 101 guide, it’s more important that you get involved in things you’re interested in.
-This way, you’re more likely to take on leadership roles (leadership is an important quality med schools look for in future physicians), and when it comes time for your interview, you’ll be able to talk about it more passionately and genuinely.
+Don’t worry about spending equal time in all of these—focus on what you’re most passionate about!
+As we mention in our Premed 101 Guide, it’s more important that you get involved in things you’re interested in.
+This way, you’re more likely to take on leadership roles (leadership is an important quality med schools look for in future physicians), and when it comes time for your interview, you’ll be able to talk about the activities more passionately and genuinely.

 Clinical exposure shows that you’ve been immersed in a medical environment and know what it means to be a physician in a real, practical sense.
 There are two main ways to gain clinical experience: volunteering and shadowing.

 For example, some of my most meaningful clinical experiences occurred while I was volunteering as a surgical liaison in a hospital, in which I kept the families and friends of patients updated on their loved one’s status in or post-surgery.
 This often meant learning how to deliver difficult news about surgical complications and showing compassion for anxious and upset family members.
 It not only gave me a valuable glimpse into the core humanistic component of medicine, but it also helped me to refine and grow my own interpersonal skills specifically in a healthcare role.

 Most medical schools don’t require shadowing, but it is generally recommended.
 If you’re having trouble connecting with physicians or don’t know where to start, check with your school’s pre-health office to see if they have any recommendations.
-Often times, they may have shadowing programs or relationships with nearby hospitals that you can take advantage of.
+Often they have shadowing programs or relationships with nearby hospitals that you can take advantage of.

 Research is a critical field in medicine; it’s the foundation of advances in therapies and healthcare.
 Getting involved in research also shows that you’re interested in learning—an important part of being a physician.
 (You’ll note a lot of medical school websites emphasize cultivating a community of “lifelong learners.”)

 It doesn’t have to be basic science research that you get involved in.
 It can be clinical, or even in a non-hard-science field.
 If you love anthropology, great!
 Find a way to get involved with research being done in your anthropology department.
 The important thing is that you’ve shown you know how to examine and analyze data, ask relevant questions, and draw logical conclusions.

-Saying you want to be a doctor because you want to help people is great and all, but you’ve got to show it.
-You need to back this up with relevant experiences that demonstrate your commitment to improving the lives of others.
+Saying you want to be a doctor because you want to help people is great and all, but you need to show it.
+You need to back up your claim with relevant experiences that demonstrate your commitment to improving the lives of others.
 Volunteering, in a medical setting or otherwise, can count as community involvement, as well as certain groups in college.

 Keep a Record of Your Extracurriculars

-How did that experience change your perspective on healthcare, diversity, other cultures, etc?
-What skills did you gain, and how might that be applicable to being a physician?
-(Note: specific examples of meaningful interpersonal interactions are a great way to illustrate the significance of that experience.)
+How did that experience change your perspective on healthcare, diversity, other cultures, etc.?
+What skills did you gain, and how might they be applicable to being a physician?
+Specific examples of meaningful interpersonal interactions are a great way to illustrate the significance of that experience.